networknt/light-bot/README.md

 The implementation of task executor can be easily replaced with externalized jar file and configuration change.
 And different team can wire in only the plugins they need.

+##### Build across Multiple Organizations

+In microservices architecture, different teams might have their own organizations and some of the dependencies are across multiple organizations.
+The devops tool need to know how to checkout and build repositories from many organization.